Bridging the Gap

 Oftentimes folks will describe a prophet as someone who can predict the future.
 While that might be the secular definition, it clearly is not the biblical one.

-Every one of the prophets in the Old Testament and in the New are intended to be “the mouthpiece of God.”
+Every one of the prophets in the Old Testament and in the New is intended to be “the mouthpiece of God.”
 God calls prophets to go make a difference in people’s lives.

 And so I go back to my earlier question: Have you ever met a prophet?

 Sister Esperentia was my eighth-grade teacher as well as the principal at the former Saint Stanislaus Elementary School in my hometown of Ambridge.
 Sister was also the moderator of the altar servers, teaching us both the “how to” and especially the “why” of being servers.
 Sister inspired us in no uncertain terms how to serve—out of love for our dear Jesus.

 As I look back to eighth grade, it is clear that Sister was a “prophet” in my life.
 She was a mouthpiece for God.
 She clearly made a difference in my life.

 On more than one occasion during my last year in elementary school, Sister Esperentia expressed her firm conviction that I was going to be a priest.
 To be honest, while I respected Sister Esperentia, I thought that on that particular issue she was “three bricks shy of a load.”
 I was absolutely sure, definitely so, that there was no way I would ever become a priest.
 Like most fourteen-year-olds, I thought I knew all the answers to every question, especially about my life.
 I knew for certain—there was no way I would be, could be a priest.
 No way!

 So—have you ever met a prophet?
 My guess is that you have.
 As fellow sojourners on the way to God’s kingdom in heaven, all of us have met a prophet.
 Someone has been for us “the mouthpiece of God,” someone who made a huge difference in our lives.